haberdashPI/german_track/_research/plans.md

 current question: why did performance change so drammatically? is it that we are now doing things per trial?

-- try to reproduce
-- do by hit only
++ do by hit only
-- miss only
-- trial-by-trial, miss and hit only
++ comparing trial-by-trial vs condition-by-condition
+- optimize svm hyper-params (??)
 - by stimulus validation not subject

 things I'm changing